uabrc/uabrc.github.io/docs/data_management/transfer/globus.md

 ## Using Bookmarks

-To save a bookmark, use the File Manager interface to select an collection and navigate to a path on that collection.
+To save a bookmark, use the File Manager interface to select a collection and navigate to a path on that collection.
 Then click the "Create Bookmarks" button as shown below.

 ![!Globus File Manager interface with mouse pointer hovering over Bookmark icon.](./images/globus_060_create_bookmark.png)